Search Results for

 Synchronize users to IdP

-It is the core in the component to synchronize the users in Casewhere to IdP automatically.
-It will be reused a lot in many applications and avoid duplicating the code to create the users in many applications.
-It operates based on broadcasting some custom events that are defined in the component in advance.
-Every time we collect the user information to create or update the user in Casewhere, then you need to raise a corresponding custom event with its data.
+This is the core of the component: it synchronizes users from Casewhere to the IdP automatically.
+It can be reused across many applications and avoids duplicating the code to create users in each one.
+It works by broadcasting custom events that are predefined in the component.
+Each time you collect the user information to create or update a user in Casewhere, you need to raise the corresponding custom event with its data.

 Custom events